panda-pig/panda-pig/README.md

 </p>

 ## About Me
 I am a growing learner and builder interested in the intersection of AI, data, and product design.
 This profile is a small window into what I am learning, what I am building, and how my projects are taking shape.

 I enjoy solving messy data problems and turning ideas into small tools that are actually usable.
 My current direction is simple: build useful tools, document the process, and improve one project at a time.

-Outside of work and study, I enjoy models, good food, and planning the next small adventure.
+Outside of work and study, I enjoy collecting figures, discovering good food, and planning my next small adventure.

 ## Connect
 <p align="center">
   <a href="https://github.com/panda-pig">
     <img src="https://img.shields.io/badge/GitHub-Profile-181717?style=for-the-badge&logo=github" alt="GitHub profile" />